fregante/webext-storage-cache/readme.md

 Type: `number`<br>
 Default: `cache.days(30)`, which is the same as `30 * 24 * 3600 * 1000`

-The number of milliseconds after which the cache item will expire.
+The number of seconds after which the cache item will expire.

 ##### staleWhileRevalidate

 Type: `number`<br>
 Default: `0` (disabled)

-Specifies how many additional milliseconds an item should be kept in cache after its expiration.
+Specifies how many additional seconds an item should be kept in cache after its expiration.
 During this extra time, the item will still be served from cache instantly, but `getter` will be also called asynchronously to update the cache.
 A later call should return an updated and fresher item.

 ```js
 const cachedOperate = cache.function(operate, {